ymunemasa/data-tutorials/tutorials/hortonworks/using-the-command-line-to-manage-files-on-hdfs/tutorial1.md

 *  [Learning the Ropes of the Hortonworks Sandbox](http://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/)
 *  Allow yourself around **1 hour** to complete this tutorial.

-Downloaded drivers.csv from iot-truck-streaming repo and save it on your local filesystem of the sandbox.
+### Download Vehicle Related Datasets

+We will download sf-salaries-2011-2013.csv and sf-salaries-2014.csv data onto our local filesystems of the sandbox.
+The commands are tailored for mac and linux users.

 1\.
 SSH into the sandbox: